DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - Massive hype at the moment , but it will change a lot of industries
     - due to its ability to allow trust to occur between un-trusted parties
  - Not just bitcoin
-    - amazing to think that we still don&#39;t know who created bitcoin
+    - amazing to think that we still don't know who created bitcoin